We are a cashless Campground

 ATVS & Dirt Bikes QUIET TIME: The quiet time for ATVs and dirt bikes is 10am – 7pm.
 We are a ATV and dirt bike friendly Campground and we do not want to stop small kids from having fun and learning but some guide lines to follow are:

 - NO HOT LAPPING.
 Kids driving in the park need to be respectful.
-We are all for kids learning and having fun but we do not want to disturb guest so we recommend being with your kids when they drive in the park.
-Please limit them to only so many laps around one area in the park as circling sections of the park repetitively for long amounts of time is annoying to other guests.
+We are all for kids learning and having fun but we do not want to disturb other guests.
+Please supervise and limit your children to only so many laps around one area in the park as circling sections of the park repetitively for long amounts of time is a disturbance to other guests.

-- No underage kids driving full sized ATVs in the park.
+- No underage kids driving full sized ATVs unattended in the park.
 Normal road rules apply.
-16 and over.
-We do not need them hitting peoples belongings or even worse another kid.
+16 years of age and over.

 - Speed Limit is 10 km.
 If your kid can go faster then this comfortably please take them to the trails.